facundoms284/pos-inventory-system/README.md

 4. Start the server:
    npm run dev

+## Usage

+1. Once the server is running, navigate to http://localhost:3000 to ensure everything is working correctly.
+You should see a message saying "Hello world from express.
+All good.
+POS Inventory API".
+2. To acces the API documentation, go to http://localhost:3000/api-docs.

 ## Project Structure

 src/db/: Database configuration.
 src/middlewares/: Authentication middleware.
 src/models/: Database models with Sequelize.